 There are four general types of connectivity that facilitate access to Artificial Intelligence technologies and systems - broadband, mobile, satellite, and dial-up.
-As of 2021, only 0.4% of the African population had fixed-broadband access with high cost remaining a significant barrier to adoption.
-Meanwhile, mobile connectivity remains the primary means of internet access in Africa, driven by the widespread adoption of mobile technology.
+As of 2021, only 0.4% of the African population had fixed-broadband access with high cost remaining a significant barrier to adoption.105 Meanwhile, mobile connectivity remains the primary means of internet access in Africa, driven by the widespread adoption of mobile technology.
 By 2024, Africa is expected to have around 1.2 billion mobile connections.
-However, the region still faces substantial coverage and usage gaps, with affordability, once more, being a major barrier to wider adoption.

-https://extensia.tech/state-of-broadband-report-2024-1-2-billion-mobile-connections-in-africa-by-2024/.
+106 https://extensia.tech/state-of-broadband-report-2024-1-2-billion-mobile-connections-in-africa-by-2024/.